The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Modeling method

 \section{Modeling method}

+Having shown that the missing image cannot be explained by microlensing, dust, or variability, as described in the previous section, we looked for answers in modeling this system with different assumptions on the mass profiles.
 We model HE0230$-$2130 with the software Gravitational Lens Efficient Explorer \citep[\GLEE,][]{Suyu.2010,Suyu.2012} and its Bayesian sampling and optimization methods (simulated annealing and MCMC methods), which were automated by \citet{Ertl2023} and \citet{Schuldt2022} to minimize user interaction time.
-As these automated methods find the optimal sampling parameters and start new chains completely independently, we use them here to speed up the sampling of multiple different model classes.\\
+As these automated methods find the optimal sampling parameters and start new chains completely independently, we used them here to speed up the sampling of multiple different model classes.\\